 Preventive services for adolescents are provided in different places, including:

-- Healthcare providers’ offices (e.g., pediatricians, internal and family medicine physicians)
+- Health care providers’ offices (e.g., pediatricians, internal and family medicine physicians)

 - Community health centers